top banner

 At any point, United for Literacy may engage outside counsel to conduct any of the steps outlined in this policy on its behalf.

-Policy approved by the Frontier College (now United for Literacy) Board of Governors on September 22, 2012.
+Policy approved by the United for Literacy Board of Directors on January 27, 2023

 Facebook YouTube Twitter Instagram LinkedIn